Can I Ride an Electric Scooter in Bike Lanes?

 Understanding the Laws in Your State

 To determine whether you can ride an electric scooter in bike lanes, it's crucial to familiarize yourself with the laws in your particular state.
-The rules and regulations surrounding scooter usage can vary significantly, so it's important to consult local laws and regulations to understand any bike lane restrictions or permissions that may exist.
+The rules and regulations surrounding scooter usage can vary significantly, so it's essential to consult local laws and regulations to understand any bike lane restrictions or permissions that may be in place.

 In New York State, for example, electric scooters and bicycles with electric assist are allowed on some streets and highways, as long as the speed limit is 30 MPH or less.
 However, operating these devices on sidewalks is generally not permitted unless authorized by local law or ordinance.